Moosatronic/LinuxFFXIVProtonFix/README.md

-# Moose's LinuxFFXIVProtonFix CURRENTLY WIP
+# FFXIV Bash Script to install Centzilius's FFXIV Proton Fix CURRENTLY WIP
-A script designed to install XIVLauncher and run it on Steam.
+A script designed to install XIVLauncher and run it on Steam on linux.

 This script also has support for non-steam account holders who want to launch XIVLauncher from the FFXIV Free Trial page on Steam